 If you’re an employer looking to hire foreigners in Indonesia, Rencana Penggunaan Tenaga Kerja Asing (RPTKA) is the work permit that you will need to apply for your foreign hires.

-In order to obtain a work permit, there are requirements for the employer as well as for the foreign hire.
+To obtain a work permit, there are requirements for the employer as well as for the foreign hire.

 For the employer: